UPPMAX/programming_formalisms/docs/testing/testing_framework.md

     - When do you trust code written by others?
     - How do you convince other developers of a bug?

+## Why?

+You want to write tests in the recommended way and put their files in a recommended place.
+You want your tests to be found by most of the tools in the Python ecosystem.

 ## Testing

 ???- question "Prefer this lecture as a video?"